Free Open Graph Tools for Social Media Optimization

 What sets OrcaScan apart is its platform-specific feedback.
 Instead of just flagging errors, it explains how these issues might affect your content’s appearance on different networks and offers actionable fixes.
 This is especially useful for addressing quirks or edge cases that other tools might overlook.

 It also catches common technical problems, such as broken image URLs, missing canonical links, or descriptions that exceed character limits for specific platforms.
-For websites with complex setups or frequent updates, OrcaScan’s detailed analysis ensures your social media previews remain consistent and error-free.
+For websites with complex setups or frequent updates, OrcaScan’s detailed analysis helps teams find preview problems before sharing.

 Bringing It All Together